The graduate degrees prepare students for careers in academia, education, public agencies, industry, the private sector and nonprofit organizations.

 The Master of Forest Resources (MFR)-Forest Management degree is designed to integrate knowledge and skills from technical disciplines with those from policy and management to create future leaders capable of addressing issues facing society and industry in the forest resources arena.
 The degree program is accredited by the Society of American Foresters (SAF), and courses taken can be used to satisfy the educational requirements of the SAF’s Candidate Certified Forester (CCF) title.

-The concurrent Master of Science (MS)/Master of Public Affairs (MPA) is a three-year program focused on training public, private and nonprofit leaders to synthesize the worlds of science, management and policy.
-Students enrolled in the program earn both an M.S. from Environmental and Forest Sciences and an MPA from the Daniel J. Evans School of Public Affairs.
+The concurrent Master of Science (M.S.)/Master of Public Affairs (MPA) is a three-year program focused on training public, private and nonprofit leaders to synthesize the worlds of science, management and policy.
+Students enrolled in the program earn both an M.S. from Environmental and Forest Sciences and an MPA from the Daniel J. Evans School of Public Policy and Governance.